lauuramarttin/GVSU-CIS350-DynamicDuo/docs/software_requirements_specification.md

 5. **Train and Passenger Queries**
    1. The function showListOfPassengers should display a list of passengers on a specified train, including ID, name, wagon_number, and seat_number.
-   2. showOrderedListOfPassengers should return an alphabetically ordered list of passengers across all trains.

 6. **Validation Requirements**
    1. Use assert to ensure: Passenger age is greater than 0.